The Shawshank Redemption: Critical response

 Roger Deakins's cinematography was praised by critics, and his work led to him winning the American Society of Cinematographers award for Outstanding Achievement in Cinematography.

 The Shawshank Redemption opened to generally positive reviews.
 Some reviewers compared the film to other well-received prison dramas, including Birdman of Alcatraz, Cool Hand Luke, and Riot in Cell Block 11.
 Gene Siskel said that, like One Flew Over the Cuckoo's Nest, The Shawshank Redemption is an inspirational drama about overcoming overbearing authority.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Entertainment Weeklys Owen Gleiberman said that Freeman makes the Red character feel genuine and "lived-in".
 Janet Maslin of The New York Times said that Freeman was quietly impressive, but lamented that Red's role in the film had limited range, restricted to observing Andy.
 She considered Freeman's commanding performance made him a much stronger figure than simply an observer.
 Maslin said that Freeman's performance was especially moving when describing how dependent Red had become on living within the prison walls.
 Varietys Leonard Klady suggested that Freeman had the "showier" role, allowing him "a grace and dignity that came naturally", without ever becoming banal, and The Washington Posts Desson Howe called Freeman a "master" of comedic and poignant cadence.
-Even Kenneth Turan's Los Angeles Times review, which Glotzer credited with derailing the film's box-office success, praised Freeman, saying his "effortless screen presence lends Shawshank the closest thing to credibility it can manage".
+Even Kenneth Turan's Los Angeles Times review, to which Glotzer attributed the film's disappointing box-office performance, praised Freeman, saying his "effortless screen presence lends Shawshank the closest thing to credibility it can manage".

 Of Robbins' performance, Gleiberman said that in his "laconic-good-guy, neo-Gary Cooper role, [Robbins] is unable to make Andy connect with the audience".
 Conversely, Maslin said that Andy has the more subdued role, but that Robbins portrays him intensely, and effectively depicts the character as he transitions from new prisoner to aged father figure, and Klady stated that his "riveting, unfussy ... precise, honest, and seamless" performance anchors the film.
-Howe said that while the character is "cheesily messianic" for easily charming everyone to his side, comparing him to "Forrest Gump goes to jail", Robbins exudes the perfect kind of innocence to sell the story.
+Howe said that while the character is "cheesily messianic" for easily charming everyone to his side, describing him as "Forrest Gump goes to jail", Robbins exudes the perfect kind of innocence to sell the story.
 The Hollywood Reporter stated that both Freeman and Robbins gave outstanding, layered performances that imbued their characters with individuality, and Rolling Stones Peter Travers said that the pair created something "undeniably powerful and moving".
 Gunton and Brown were deemed by Klady as "extremely credible in their villainy", while Howe countered that Gunton's warden was a clichéd character who extols religious virtues while having people murdered.